simasima121/Linux-Server-Configuration/README.md

 	`sudo apt-get install libapache2-mod-wsgi python-dev`
 4. Enable the mod_wsgi module:
 	`sudo a2enmod wsgi`
-5. Configure apache to handle requsts using WSGI module by editing the `/etc/apache2/sites-enabled/000-default.conf` file:
-  1. Add the line at the end of the `<VirtualHost *:80>` block:
-  		`WSGIScriptAlias / /var/www/html/myapp.wsgi`
-  2. Restart apache:
-  		`sudo apache2ctl restart`

 ### 7.a - Deploying a Flask application on Ubuntu VPS
 Source: [How To Deploy a Flask Application on an Ubuntu VPS](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps)